Menu Close

 Disclaimers

-No AI (artificial intelligence) was knowingly utilized to create the content you are reading.
-This is our families’ blog.
-The main focus is pasture grazed (grass-fed) beef.
-Our mission is to help others learn about healing our land, communities and our selves.
-Therefore, we write on livestock, grazing, pasture health, traditional and natural foods.
+This is our family’s blog.
+The main focus is pasture-grazed meat proteins (beef, chicken, lamb, pork).
+Our mission is to help others learn to heal our land, communities, and ourselves.
+Therefore, we write on livestock, grazing, pasture health, traditional, and natural foods.
 Since this is our personal blog related to our Farm, the views and comments are our own.
-We do our best to list sources from which we learn from and relate to you through our posts.
-We typically post two times a month, one blog post and one Farm Update (subscribe to newsletter Farm Updates using form above).
+We do our best to list the sources from which we learn and to relate them to you through our posts.
+We typically post two times a month, one blog post and one Farm Update (subscribe to newsletter Farm Updates using the form on our home page).
+None of our posts or photos are solely AI-generated.